Notes to Agency

 7. It is unclear, though, whether all instances of agency involve initiation.
 Setiya (2007: 57–58) argues that guidance without initiation can be sufficient for intentional agency.
 No one denies, however, that agency can and frequently does involve initiation by the agent.
 This notion can be traced back to Aristotle’s characterization of behavior in terms of self-movement: movement that has its source or origin in the agent.

 8. Later on, Frankfurt argued that the standard theory is inadequate because it fails to account for the agent’s guidance during the execution of an action (Frankfurt 1978; see also note 19).
 But this objection to the standard theory played no role in his argument for the hierarchical account of human agency.
 Since then, several proponents of the standard theory have argued that the view does have the resource to explain guidance.
-See Brand 1984; Audi 1986; Bishop 1989; Mele 1992; Clarke 2010b, for instance.
+See Brand 1984; Audi 1986; Bishop 1989; Mele 1992 and 2003; Pacherie 2008; Clarke 2010b, for instance.

-19. According to Steward (2013), the question of whether actions are events or processes does have a bearing on fundamental issues in the metaphysics of agency.
+20. According to Steward (2013), the question of whether actions are events or processes does have a bearing on fundamental issues in the metaphysics of agency.
 She argues that processes cannot be reduced to chains of events due to their imperfective nature, and she suggests that this poses a serious problem for event-causal theories of agency, mainly because the execution of a process requires guidance by the agent (see also note 8).
-Steward fails to mention, however, that there are several event-causal accounts of guidance on offer (Brand 1984; Bishop 1989; Mele 1992; Clarke 2010b, for instance).
+Steward fails to mention, however, that there are several event-causal accounts of guidance on offer (Brand 1984; Audi 1986; Bishop 1989; Mele 1992 and 2003; Pacherie 2008; Clarke 2010b, for instance).
+Wu (2011) proposes a “structural theory of action” according to which an agent’s exercise of control is constituted by the process of an intention’s causing an action, guided by perceptual attention (see also section 4.6).
+Wu presents this view in opposition to the standard event-causal theory.
+But the main proponents of the standard theory never claimed or implied that the agent’s exercise of control resides in the causal antecedents, rather than in the causal process.
+In fact, most formulations of the standard theory make no mention of the notion of control and are fully compatible with the suggestion that control is constituted by the causal process.
+So it seems that this disagreement concerning the locus of control is largely verbal.